yikeskam/yikeskam.github.io/about/site.md

 Yikes, Kam was made originally because I am in ENGL 460 and making this blog is a requirment.
 But regardless of the blog's beginnings, I want to use this space not only as a place to post assignments.
 I also want to practice digital writing by posting content about things that I am interested in.

-I have listed some things that I am interested in and would like to explore more throught this blog:
+Below I have listed some things that I am interested in and would like to explore more throught this blog:

 Books.
 Books.
 Books.